Care for and Maintain Your Water Supply Well

 - Maintain clear access to the well by keeping the path free from obstruction

-- Deactivate or temporarily put a well out of service as outlined in Part 9 of the Groundwater Protection Regulation (GWPR)
+- Deactivate or decommission a well (PDF) as outlined in Part 9 of the Groundwater Protection Regulation (GWPR)

 - Maintain the casing stick-up above the ground to ensure that floodwater does not rise over the top or flow into your well